RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 _This article expose my opinion that I got from my own experience and taste please, do not feel offended if you do not agree with it.
 Off course I might be wrong, it happens everyday._

 ## What is SOLID ?
 [SOLID](https://en.wikipedia.org/wiki/SOLID#:~:text=In%20object%2Doriented%20computer%20programming,the%20GRASP%20software%20design%20principles.) are a set of principles for Object Oriented programing that are supposed to help you build great software.
 By great I mean maintainable, bug free, fast ...
-SOLID is an acronym where every letter is one rule.
-Let's go through them one by one.
+SOLID is an acronym where every letter is one principle.
+From my experience, you shouldn't follow them blindly but think about it, understand it and find where the added value can be.
+In this article we'll go through these principles, I'll try to explain them and the added value I see.

 ### SRP
 SRP stands for Single Responsibility principle, the common explanation is "A class should have only one reason to change"...
 While it seems like a nice idea : a class with 2k lines is really hard to maintain, what does "one reason to change" mean ?
 Let's take this very simple class